Lock Dates

 Who Can Change the Lock Date?

-Only administrators can view and modify the lock date.
-Team members with other roles will see the current lock date but cannot change it.
+Only administrators can modify or unlock the lock date.
+Team members with other roles can see the current status but cannot change it.

 If you need to unlock a period, contact an administrator on your team.